topasmusic/diamondrails/README.md

-_This mod is a continuation of [the mod of the same name by arthomnix](https://modrinth.com/mod/diamond-rails), source [here](https://github.com/arthomnix/diamondrails), which never updated from 1.19.2._
+_DiamondRails (Updated Fork for Minecraft 1.21.11)
+A Fabric mod that makes minecarts useful as late-game transportation by adding high-speed powered rails.
+This is a fork of arthomnix’s DiamondRails (original mod not updated past older Minecraft versions) and is now updated to work with Minecraft Fabric 1.21.11 and latest Fabric API.

 _All credit for the original code and assets (icons, models) goes to arthomnix.
 All code is freely usable under the MIT license._

 # Diamond Rails
 A mod that makes minecarts and rails viable as late-game transport, adding three new types of powered rails far faster than vanilla.